mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

                       name: file_reference      # Reference to the database column.
 If defined, the path or URL in the field can be used and replaces "src" option
                       src: "bundles/mapbendercore/image/logo_mb3.png"  # Specify a path or URL to an image.
 If the path is relative use relative: true.
                       relative: true            # Optional.
 Default value is false.
 If true, the "src" path is determined from the "/web" directory.
                       enlargeImage: true        # Image is enlarged to original size/ maximum resolution by clicking on the preview image.
-Caution: No scaling to screen size.
+It is not scaled to screen size.

                       # Experimental information about styling
                       imageCss:
-                        width: 50%              # Image CSS Style: Scales the preview image in the form, different from the original size in percent.
+                        width: 100%              # Image CSS Style: Scales the preview image in the form, different from the original size in percent.
-                        height: 50%             # Specifying width and height is better for the view, otherwise parts may be truncated.
-                      css: {width: 25%}         # ImageContainer CSS Style: Scaled down when specifying with imagecss, therefore not recommended.

 **Caution**: If only name and not name and src are specified, the wrong image appears from the previous data entry, if the column is empty.